spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/oryx-server-side-rendering.md

 ### Utilities

-Oryx provides the following utilities to assist with SSR:
+Oryx also provides utilities to assist with SSR:

 - `ssrAwaiter`: this utility manages asynchronous operations during SSR.
 It's particularly useful when a component depends on asynchronous data.
 By using `ssrAwaiter`, you can ensure that the server waits for the data before rendering the component.